Vino16491/react-app-tut/README.md

+this project is based on tutorial given on link: https://www.taniarascia.com/getting-started-with-react/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>